-New York Tech is applying and will continue to apply six-foot physical distancing requirements to classroom seating layouts and occupancy, and use some public spaces for instruction.
+New York Tech is applying and will continue to apply, six-foot physical distancing requirements to classroom seating layouts and occupancy, and use some public spaces for instruction.
+Portable plexiglass screens will be provided to professors to add further comfort to the students and faculty.

 Classrooms have been outfitted with additional AV screens and lecture-capture internet capability.
-All campus teaching spaces are outfitted with upgraded audio and video equipment to support the transmission of in-person activities, as needed.
-Amplified speech for professors will be provided, where it is suitable.
+All campus teaching spaces are outfitted with upgraded audio and video equipment to support the transmission of in-person activities, if needed.
+Amplified speech for professors will be provided, where suitable.
 Furniture will be revised as needed to promote the required distancing and disinfection.